 How Does An Oil Refinery Operate?

 Before we delve into the refinery process, it’s crucial to grasp that oil refineries are highly complex facilities.
 Their primary role is to turn crude oil into various essential products through a carefully orchestrated sequence of steps.
-These steps, ranging from distillation to conversion processes, play vital roles in breaking down crude oil into valuable components.
-Let’s break down the detailed operation of an oil refinery:

 1. Crude Oil Intake